-I’ve got to admit seeds were never really part of my diet.
-Maybe the occasional sunflower seeds in my salad.
-However step into midlife and menopause and seeds have now become one of my favourite go-to ingredients.
+We have to admit that seeds are not always a traditional part of our diet that we grow up with.
+Maybe the occasional sunflower seeds in a salad.
+However, step into midlife going through menopause and seeds have now become a favourite go-to ingredient.
 Seeds are extremely rich in nutrients and contain many health benefits.

 Here’s a list of some of the seeds which I am talking about.
 Mind you it is not inclusive: